blockchainsllc/in3-docs/docs/api-c.md

 struct __attribute__((__packed__)) eip_;
 ```

-Defines the flags for the current activated EIPs.
+Defines the flags for the currently activated EIPs.

 Since it does not make sense to support an EVM defined before Homestead, Homestead's EIP is always turned on!